folkzb/magalu/script-qa/cli-doc/network/security_groups/create/help.md

 - --name string                   Name (between 5 and 100 characters) (required)
 - --validate-quota                validateQuota: Validate the quota before creating Security Group (default true)
 - -v, --version                       version for create
+- --wait                          The request will be asynchronous.
+The wait parameter tells the API that you want the request to simulate synchronous behavior (to maintain endpoint compatibility).
+You can set an approximate timeout with the waitTimeout parameter (default true)
+- --wait-timeout integer          waitTimeout: the approximate time in seconds you want to wait when simulating the request as synchronous (only works with wait=true) (default 120)

 ## Other commands:
 - Global Flags: